Building Independence Team Support Worker

 Full Employment history

 This is an exciting opportunity to join the Building Independence Team within Reablement.
-This new model of care for specialised Reablement will ensure a dedicated team of trained and skilled support workers, competent in supporting individuals with specialised needs to make lifelong sustainable changes to achieve their goals.
+This model of care will ensure a dedicated team of trained and skilled support workers, competent in supporting individuals with specialised needs to achieve lifelong, sustainable changes to reach their goals.

-The Building Independence Team will offer a more efficient and consistent approach to support which will be a significant step forward in providing comprehensive, specialised support to a diverse range of individuals.
-This approach not only maximises the potential for individuals to achieve reduction in care needs but also ensures consistency and high standards of service delivery.
+The Building Independence Team will offer a more efficient and consistent approach to support, maximising potential for individuals to reduce care needs while maintaining high standards of service delivery.

-The new Reablement provision will support the following cohorts while utilising and maximising the TEC offer:
+The Reablement provision will support cohorts while utilising the TEC offer, including:

 • Individuals with substance misuse